jquery/learn.jquery.com/CONTRIBUTING.md

   - Capitalization:
     - Capitalize all proper nouns.
     - Do not capitalize HTML elements in code examples.
-    - Capitalize all words in a heading or sub-heading with the exception of article adjectives and the prepositions "with" "of"
+    - Capitalize all words in a heading or sub-heading with the exception of article adjectives and the prepositions like "with," "of," or "to."
     - Capitalize the first word in a list.
   - Punctuation:
     - Periods and commas go inside quotation marks.